looker-open-source/gcs-storage-intelligence-block/README.md

                 <li><b>Note</b>: If utilizing OAuth authentication and enabling PDT functionality on the connection, a dedicated BigQuery service account must be created for Looker's PDT operations.
 The procedure is detailed in the documentation section: <a href="https://cloud.google.com/looker/docs/db-config-google-bigquery#bq_pdts_oauth" target="_blank">Enabling PDTs for Looker connections to BigQuery with OAuth</a>.</li>
             </ul>
             </li>
-            <li>In Looker, set up the Looker connection to your BigQuery database.
+            <li>In Looker, test the connection to your BigQuery database.
 See the section <a href="https://cloud.google.com/looker/docs/db-config-google-bigquery#connecting_looker_to_bigquery" target="_blank">Connecting Looker to BigQuery</a> on this page for the procedure.</li>
             <li>In Looker, test the connection between Looker and your BigQuery database.
 See the section <a href="https://cloud.google.com/looker/docs/db-config-google-bigquery#testing_the_connection" target="_blank">Testing the connection</a> on this page for the procedure.</li>
         </ol>
     </li>